 E.g. before going into a crowd or an activity with a lot of unexpected or novel stimuli, before dinnertime or washing hair, before going to school.

 When your child is showing poor self-regulation or a "flight or fight" response.

 E.g. before activities which require your child to sit, pay attention, or focus.

 before activities which your child finds difficult or frustrating .

 Auditory training can be considered a form of sensory integration in which stimulation may sensitize or desensitize one or more senses.
 Theoretically speaking, if one or more senses are impaired in an individual, he or she may develop a distorted perception of the environment.
 There has been much research in the past 15 years to indicate that many individuals with autism have sensory dysfunction in one or more areas.

 Music Therapy includes singing, movement to music and playing instruments.
 It is a good medium for children with ASD and ADD/ADHD because it requires no verbal interaction as music is by nature structured.
-It also facilitates play can aid in socialization indirectly influencing behavior.
+It also facilitates play which can aid in socialization indirectly influencing behaviour.

 Back To Top